djgrant/jetpack-postgres/README.md

 }
 ```

-Here, a combination of the `condition` `lte` and `context` operators are used to create a guard that only allows a transition when the node's iterations is >= 4.
+Here, a combination of the `condition` `lte` and `attempts` operators are used to create a guard that only allows a transition when the node's attempts is >= 4.

 In the upcoming examples we'll discover jetpack ships with a collection of operation helpers, which help simplify the composition of operators.